stefanoverna/graphql8/guides/mutations/mutation_authorization.md

 class Mutations::PromoteEmployee < Mutations::BaseMutation
   def ready?(**args)
     if !context[:current_user].admin?
-      raise GraphQL::ExecutionError, "Only admins can run this mutation" else
+      raise GraphQL8::ExecutionError, "Only admins can run this mutation" else
       # Return true to continue the mutation:
       true